zohreh-aaa/DNN-Testing/README.md

 ### Getting started

-1. First, you need to upload the repo on your Google drive and run the codes with https://colab.research.google.com/.
+1. First, you need to upload the repo on your Google drive and run the codes on [Google Colab](https://colab.research.google.com)
 2. The main code that you need to run is `Final Testing Experimnet.ipynb`.
 This code covers all the datasets and models that we used in the paper, however if you want to test the code on ther models and datasets which are not used in our paper, you need to change two lines of the code in `sadl11/run.py` that are related to the loading model and the selected layer.
 To do so please: